Superconductors

 Multifilamentary second-generation high temperature superconducting tape and lower ac losses

 We have developed a laser striation and a selective electroplating process to fabricate fully-stabilized multifilamentary thin film REBCO superconductor tapes.
 Every superconductor filament of these tapes is individually encapsulated with a copper stabilizer which provides the benefit of cryostabilization along with low AC losses.
-10 – 20 m long tapes have been made with 12 filaments, 24 filaments and 46 filaments [7] as shown in Figure 1.
+10 – 20 m long tapes have been made with 12 filaments, 24 filaments and 46 filaments [9] as shown in the following figure.
 The filament integrity was maintained uniformly over the long lengths.
 The copper electrodeposition was confined on the filaments without coupling between them.

 Photographs of multifilamentary REBCO tapes made by laser striation followed by selective electroplating. (top-left) 12 filaments (top-right) 24 filaments (bottom-left) 46 filaments (bottom-right) 46 filaments after copper deposition